 While your interaction with others in your industry could be adversarial, another option is to provide reciprocal attention to each other.
 Contribute on others’ sites, as well as inviting others to contribute to your own site.
 This way both companies are exposed to a wider range of viewers and perspectives, again these are the metrics which Google looks upon favourably when deciding who the top rankers should be on any topic (industry experts).
 Also, be sure to link to others and spread the love around.
 Reciprocity is the name of the game and by curating from far and wide you only add to your own perception as an expert on the topic in hand.

-As any good SEO specialists will tell you, you need to have a list of keywords that represent your company: ideally words that are as specific as possible at representing what you do.
+As any professional SEO company will tell you, you need to have a list of keywords that represent your company: ideally words that are as specific as possible at representing what you do.

 - Ensure that your blog posts contain these words as the more frequently your articles are read and shared, the more these terms will become associated with your firm and your Google results will benefit accordingly.